bluenote10/GodotDebugProjects/Transforms/Notes.md

   M_new = M · T
   ```

-## Hard to read
+## Issue 1: Hard to read

 Because of mixing left and right multiplication, I find it fairly hard to look at chained
 expressions and come up with the underlying mathematical order.
 Going from the code to the
-mathematical expression cannot be done by reading in one direction, but rather requires to
+mathematical expression cannot be done by just reading in one direction, but rather requires to
 switch between left-to-right and right-to-left thinking.
 For instance:

 ```gdscript